dexmcmillan/datawrappergraphics/README.rst

 The Map class is used to interact with locator map data.
 Your dataframe has to have a few required columns:

-- Type: Either "point" or "area", depending on whether the row is a point marker or an area.
+- **Type**: Either "point" or "area", depending on whether the row is a point marker or an area.
-- latitude/longitude or geometry: Point markers use two columns to locate: latitude and longitude.
+- **latitude/longitude** or **geometry**: Point markers use two columns to locate: latitude and longitude.
 Area markers need a geometry column with WKT in the rows.

 When you're uploading your data, you can specify a number of optional columns to control how your marker points show: